 First, let’s harden them.
 In other words, let’s make sure we get them used to spending time outside before we plant them in the garden.

 For the first couple of days, take the plant outside and place it in partial shade for a few hours.
 Increase the time the plant is spending outside gradually until after about a week it can be left outside the whole time.

-Make sure you water it because the small container it is planted in can get dry very quickly.
+Make sure you water it because the small container it’s planted in can get dry very quickly.

 Before I transplant my tomatoes, I make sure my trellis is ready.
-It is a design I’ve been using for three years now and works great for me.
+It’s a design I’ve been using for a few years now and it works great for me.

 Next, gather everything you need;